mmborres/fluffily/README.md

     * Breeding Appointment (ONLY if eligible)
     * Dogwalk Date
     * Breakup ---> option only be available after the initial Woof-up
-  * Breeding Appointment is set, new status: 'Breeading Appointment Reminder'
+  * Breeding Appointment is set, new status: 'Breeding Appointment Reminder'
   * Dogwalk Date is set, new status: 'Dogwalk Date Reminder'
   * Every sign-in there's a notification of the upcoming Woof-up
     * Any of the Dogs can EDIT or CANCEL the Woof-up meeting details.
 CANCEL sets the status both back to: 'Woof-up Expired'